Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 Is there any concept of deploying grouping of boxes, say a cluster of nodes without doing each box individually?
 Swift is a good example of that - proxy nodes vs. storage nodes, plus storage nodes have roles.
 Can assign roles to whatever number of servers you want.
 Takes a software/service-first mentality.
 Don't have to build a node all at once - can build it gradually.

+Overlap in work with what the Razor people are doing.
+Razor is annoying because they are using Facter.
+Sledgehammer - all sledgehammer bits are in the crowbar repo http://github.com/crowbar/crowbar  Don't remember where Sledgehammer actually is because apparently it has moved.
+Has chef-client in it plus Dell bits.

 ## What will we do now?
 What needs to happen next?